euniversal/umei-api-specification/glossary.md

 **QuantityType:** Some orders are for adjusting active power supply, some are for energy etc.
 Each market operates in one quantity type.

 **Quantity:** Some orders are can be matched-in-part, and some orders need to be fully "filled".
-This is deduced from the minimumAcceptanceCriteria.
+This is deduced from the minimumAcceptanceQuantity.
 Possible categorizations are *Curtailable* (minimumAcceptanceQuantity < Quantity) and *AllOrNothing* (minimumAcceptanceQuantity == Quantity)

 **PriceCurve:** Some orders have a fixed price regardless of quantity, while some orders have price depending on quantity bought (using the piecewise linear price curve concept).
 Possible categorizations are *FixedPrice* or *VariablePrice*.